Shikaga/PitchBlackAnalysis/index.md

 But where do you go from here?

-In *Alien*, Ellen Ripley ends up in cryo on the way back to earth.
-In *Aliens*, she completes her journey ??? years later, and upon arrival, no one believes her story about aliens.
-But when an accident appears to have occurred on ???, she  is requested to travel back, as her insight will be vital to defeating the alien menace.
+In *Alien*, Ellen Ripley ends the film in cryo on the way back to earth.
+In *Aliens*, she completes her journey 57 years later, and upon arrival, no one believes her story about aliens.
+But when an accident appears to have occurred on LV-426, she  is requested to travel back, as her insight will be vital to defeating the alien menace.

 When she arrives, she is greeted with more Aliens, and an excellent subplot involving Newt.